Almost everything occurring in todayâs world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 In addition to the mounting dilemma of drugs, the problems of alcohol are much more costly.
-In 1992, the alcohol problem cost the U.S. over $148 billion—over $600 paid by each man, woman, and child.
-The amount in 1995 rose an estimated 11 percent to over $166 billion.
+In 2006, the alcohol problem cost the United States about $223.5 billion.
+This rose to $249 billion in 2010.
+Seventy-seven percent of this cost was due to binge drinking.

 The Magnet of Materialism

 Meanwhile, the world stands aghast at the marvels of science and technology.
 Seen as virtual âsaviors,â many religiously trust in them as the deliverer from all of mankindâs problems and woes.
 Truly, many scientific and technological innovations have made many tasks far more efficient, while greatly increasing productivity.
 Many of these innovations have translated into more luxurious and efficient transportation, instant communication, greater convenience, and more âtoysâ for use in leisure time.

 People today constantly seek more and greater pleasures instead of God (II Tim.
 3:4).

 But within the realm of technology, the shift toward materialism has been undeniable.
 Especially in the West, materialism has become an obsession for most.
 This obsession has led directly to the emergence of a modern mix of humanism (emphasis on oneâs interests and values) and hedonismâthe belief that happiness and enjoyment of the âhere and nowâ is the central purpose of life.